 Gravy is my go-to when I want to make a nice, hearty meal.
 Especially when it’s bitter-cold outside, it’s the best way to warm yourself up!

-- Flour – All-purpose flour is best.
+- Flour – All-purpose flour is used to make white gravy.

-- Seasoning – Salt and pepper.
+- Seasoning – Salt and ground black pepper.

 How to make white gravy from scratch